Jump to:

 The benefits go beyond time and money, too.
-When you’re developing new-to-market items, your in-house team is likely to be the best group of experts available.
-Each division of the project can work together to make educated decisions and adjustments.
-Also, in today’s fast-paced marketplace, waiting for scheduled testing time over many iterations gives competitors a chance to beat you to market.
+When you're developing new-to-market items, your in-house team will likely be the best expert group.
+Each project division can work together to make educated decisions and adjustments.
+Also, in today's fast-paced marketplace, waiting for scheduled testing time over many iterations gives competitors a chance to beat you to the market.

-There’s also a greater level of protection.
-Having the ability to test in-house as often as you like limits the chances of a costly product recall.
-The likelihood of one today is significantly higher than it was five years ago, with better detection tools and stricter safety rules in place.
-The U.S. Consumer Products Safety Commission (CPSC) averages one recall per day.
-Recalls.gov, a collaborative effort of seven U.S. government agencies, admits there are many more recalls that are not being listed.
+There's also a greater level of protection.
+The ability to test in-house as often as you like limits the chances of a costly product recall.
+The likelihood of one today is significantly higher than in previous years ago, with better detection tools and stricter safety rules in place.
+The U.S. Consumer Products Safety Commission (CPSC) averages one daily recall.
+Recalls.gov, a collaborative effort of seven U.S. government agencies, admits more recalls need to be listed.
+If your product were to be recalled, it's not the testing supplier that gets the bad reputation; your company will face the backlash.

 Your company has developed a new product.
 Now, you need to select an environmental test chamber to make sure the product will perform as expected in real-world conditions.
 The product must be tested at various temperature and humidity conditions to ensure its quality and reliability.